Club History AT UNIVERSAL

 A major transformation took place with Group Fitness.
 After bringing in a world-class program called Les Mills, Universal is now able to offer a vast variety of classes (over 100 a week to choose from) for all abilities and interests.

 In May 2013 construction was completed on a brand new 2-story addtion featuring a phenominal new Group Fitness studio and dedicated Kids' Court.
+In December 2015 the Kidz Klub was expanded to include all new features and a third floor for kids' classes and games.

 "Our goal has always been to offer a place for everyone to feel comfortable, whether you’re 2 or 92,” said Rick.
 "Fitness shouldn’t be scary; it should be enjoyable.
 If you love what you do, you’re more likely to be successful in reaching your goals and living a healthy and happy life.”